How To Clean And Restore Cast Iron Pans

 Wash the cast iron pans in warm soapy water

 The second thing you will do with your cast iron is to wash it in warm soapy water.
-You will need to dry it before we do the next step.
+You’ll need to dry it before we do the next step.
 The towel I used to dry the cast iron pieces had some residue on it after wiping down the cast iron lid.
 So I re-washed the lid a little more.
-It had some black residue that wiped off.
+It had some black residue that was wiped off.
 I washed it until it no longer left that little black stuff on the towel.

 Foil on the bottom oven rack